Major US pipeline halts operations after ransomware attack

-WASHINGTON (AP) — The operator of a major pipeline system that transports fuel across the East Coast said Saturday it had been victimized by a ransomware attack and had halted all pipeline operations to deal with the threat.
-The attack is unlikely to affect gasoline supply and prices unless it leads to a prolonged shutdown of the pipeline, experts said.
+WASHINGTON (AP) — The federal government is working with the Georgia-based company that shut down a major pipeline transporting fuel across the East Coast after a ransomware attack, the White House says.

+The government is planning for various scenarios and working with state and local authorities on measures to mitigate any potential supply issues, officials said Saturday.
+The attack is unlikely to affect gasoline supply and prices unless it leads to a prolonged shutdown, experts said.

 Colonial Pipeline did not say what was demanded or who made the demand.
+Ransomware attacks are typically carried out by criminal hackers who scramble data, paralyzing victim networks, and demand a large payment to decrypt it.

-Ransomware attacks are typically carried out by criminal hackers who seize data and demand a large payment in order to release it.
+Colonial Pipeline did not say what was demanded or who made the demand.
+Ransomware attacks are typically carried out by criminal hackers who scramble data, paralyzing victim networks, and demand a large payment to decrypt it.

-The attack underscores again the vulnerabilities of critical infrastructure to cyberattacks.
+The attack on the company, which says it delivers roughly 45% of fuel consumed on the East Coast, underscores again the vulnerabilities of critical infrastructure to damaging cyberattacks that threaten to impede operations.
 It presents a new challenge for an administration still dealing with its response to major hacks from months ago, including a massive breach of government agencies and corporations for which the U.S. sanctioned Russia last month.

 Lipow said a key concern about a lengthy delay would be the supply of jet fuel needed to keep major airports operating, like those in Atlanta and Charlotte, North Carolina.